 In Dreamweaver you just highlight the text phrase that you want to use, then select Insert > Email Link and input the email address you wish to use.

-Telephone numbers are very similar, but have a few special characteristics.
+Telephone numbers are very similar to email addresses, but have a few special characteristics.
 First of all the phone number has to include the international code (which is "1" for the US) and of course the area code.
 Then instead of having the "mailto:" part of the link you replace this with "tel:+" .
 Therefore the code ends up as:

 <a href="tel:+13606506355"> Call us at 360.650.6355</a>

 Which looks like this: